nonomal/harper/harper-core/tests/text/tagged/Difficult sentences.md

 > He      seemed devoid of human   feelings .
 # NPr/ISg V/J    V/J    P  NSg/V/J W?       .
 > The word is believed to be     of Japanese origin .
-# D   NSg  VL V/J      P  NSg/VX P  NPrSg/J  NSg    .
+# D   NSg  VL V/J      P  NSg/VX P  J        NSg    .
 > Jesus   of Nazareth
 # NPrSg/V P  NPr
 > The invention was born      of necessity .